ScottG489/scottg489.github.io/src/content/posts/conjob.md

 ### A note on serverless
 Since ConJob can run anything you can put in an image and return the result, it also has the possibility to be used as a serverless backend.
-The use cases for this capacity are usually best saved for requests that are asynchronous or slow enough so that the overhead of spinning up a container won't be noticeable.
+This use case is probably best saved for requests that are asynchronous or slow enough so that the overhead of spinning up a container won't be noticeable.

 If you're curious what this would look like, check out my other project [metadiff-ui](https://github.com/ScottG489/metadiff-ui)
 (which is, of course, also built on ConJob) and hosted at [metadiff.com](https://metadiff.com) as a proof of concept of